 Tea Makers: We met the Tinjure Cooperative by accident in 2015, but they had been hard at work for about 20 years before that.
 In the 1990s, three Nepali villages on connected hillsides joined forces and began growing organic tea as a cooperative.
 They named themselves Tinjure in tribute to their shared mountainous landscape -- Tin (“teen”) means three, and jure (“joo-ray”) means hills.
 Initially, Tinjure didn’t own processing equipment, so its farmer members sold their harvest to nearby tea gardens who had the means to process the leaves.
 Then in 2013, the cooperative raised funds to establish its own processing facility.
 Today, the Tinjure Cooperative is 240 members strong.

 Impact: Tinjure runs Nepal’s first cooperatively owned and operated tea processing facility.
 By processing their own teas, farmers at Tinjure earn 20 times more than they did when selling their harvest to privately-run factories.
 Today, Tinjure’s board of directors includes both women and men, paving the way for female leadership in a male dominated industry.

 Packaging: Every part of this product can be disposed of sustainably.
 The carton is made from 100% recycled cardboard and is recyclable.
+The Zero+ pouches are recyclable under code #2.
 The envelopes are made from compostable material, and the tea bag, tag, and string are made from 100% biodegradable sugarcane.
 Learn more here.